abel12-pro/Portfolio/README.md

 - [📝 License](#license)

-# 📖 [Portfolio: add a contact form and finish the mobile version] <a name="about-project"></a>
+# 📖 [Portfolio: desktop version] <a name="about-project"></a>

-For the third milestone in the process of creating my first portfolio website, I will:
+For the fourth project in my portfolio website, i will:

-- **Add a contact form to my portfolio and the portfolio of my coding partner.**
+- **I use media queries to make sure that my website displays correctly on desktop screens.**

 ## 🛠 Built With <a name="built-with"></a>
      1.css